 Different people experience withdrawal differently depending on their individual brain chemistry and the severity of their alcohol use.
 The following are some symptoms, both common and uncommon, of alcohol withdrawal.

-Anxiety, irritability, depression and anger can often occur during withdrawal, either alone or in swings.
+Stress, irritability, depression and anger can often occur during withdrawal, either alone or in swings.
 The depression can feel deeper than everyday sadness, accompanied by a sense of loss, low self-worth or emptiness.
-Anxiety is natural during withdrawal since the coping mechanism for anxiety – aka, drinking – is taken away from the alcohol user.
+Stress is natural during withdrawal since the coping mechanism for stress – aka, drinking – is taken away from the alcohol user.

 These mood swings are hard for both the person experiencing them and ones around them, but they are usually temporary and soon pass.